 Interest rates

-But could we finally see some good news on the cash rate front?
+We finally saw some good news on the cash rate front at last month’s RBA interest rate decision.

 If passed on, a 0.25% could reduce monthly repayments on an average loan of $642,000, by $104 – or around $1,248 over the course of the year according to analysis by Compare the Market.